Gleejr/Configure-ad/README.md

 <p>
 27. The virtual machine will restart.
-Open remote desktop and reconnect to the 1st virtual machine (DC-1).
+Open Remote Desktop and reconnect to the first virtual machine (DC-1).
 </p>

 <p>